 Federal agencies with jurisdiction or environmental impact expertise are identified in Table 1.4-1.
-The US Army Corps of Engineers (USACE) requested to be a consulting party for Section 106 during the interagency scoping meeting.
+During the interagency scoping meeting the US Army Corps of Engineers (USACE) requested to be a consulting party on the EIS.
 No state or local agencies or tribal governments requested to become cooperating or consulting parties.
 State and local agencies would participate in the NEPA process through review of the EIS and issuance of permits or approvals.